How To Avoid Getting Cheated by Freelance Clients

 Bad things happen.
 The important thing is to pick yourself up and keep going.

 If I had given up after being cheated on my first-ever freelance project, you wouldn’t be reading this today.
-I never would have made a killing on Upwork or closed a 6-figure freelance client.
+I never would have How I Made Over $150k on Upworkmade a killing on Upwork or How I Landed a $100k Freelance Clientclosed a 6-figure freelance client.

 Most clients will treat you well if you communicate daily, deliver as promised, and build trust from the start.